usnistgov/nist-mud/README.md

 ## OpendDaylight Components ##

 OpenDaylight is used as the SDN controller.
-The following Karaf features in OpenDaylight implement the features above:

-* features-sdnmud is the scalable MUD implementation.
+*features-sdnmud* is the scalable MUD implementation.
 This application manages the mud-specific flow rules on the CPE switches.
-This component can be used independently of the others.

 ## Building ##